 - New Naming of Goya Painting, Head of the Conservation of Eighteenth-Century Painting and Goya at the Prado Museum in Madrid corrected the title of a Goya painting based on research (2010)

-Organization of Texas Tech University Events:
+Texas Tech University Events:

 - "INDIGENEITY," 52nd Comparative Literature Symposium, Texas Tech University (5-7 MARCH 2020)